GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 oxd offers long-term maintenance and security advantages over manual OAuth 2.0 implementations:

-- oxd standardizes OAuth 2.0 security implementations across web apps of all languages and an ever-rotating group of code contributors;
+- oxd standardizes OAuth 2.0 security across web apps of all languages and an ever-rotating group of code contributors;

 - When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated.
-The oxd APIs remain the same, so you never have to change and regression test applications;
+The oxd APIs remain the same so applications never need to be changed or regression tested;

 - oxd is written, maintained, and supported by OAuth 2.0 security experts.

-!!!
-Warning
-    oxd 3.1.2 includes functional and billing changes from previous versions.
-If you have older installations, review [what's new in 3.1.x](./3.1.x-intro.md) before proceeding with upgrades or new installations of oxd 3.1.2.

 !!!
 Note
     oxd only works with server-side web apps.
 If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).